con-f-use/bookletimposer/README.md

 Rehost
 ============
 This is a rehost of the original Bookletimposer, with a very small change.
-Bookletimposer now opens the converted file automatically after genertion finished.
+Bookletimposer now opens the converted file automatically after its generation finished.

 The author of the whole original program is Kjö Hansi Glaz